Amarjit-ph/software-engineering/README.md

 # How I Navigate in this Journey ? 🏃‍♀️
 - Developers Roadmaps is a community effort to create roadmaps, guides and other educational content.- https://roadmap.sh/
 - System Design Interview Roadmap and Resources - https://medium.com/coderbyte/system-design-interview-roadmap-and-resources-e22d702b44da
+-
 # Repositories ❤️
 - Go Thinkster - Real world Application Starter Kit & Examples - https://github.com/gothinkster
+-
-# Tutorials 🎬
+# Youtube Channels 🎬
+- Fireship
-- Design Patterns by Mosh - https://youtu.be/NU_1StN5Tkk
+- Programming with Mosh
+- Eli the Computer Guy
+- Web Dev Simplified
+- Scott Hanselman
+- FreeCodeCamp
+- Traversy Media
+- Coding Train
+- LevelUpTuts
+- Academind
+- Florin Pop
+- Net Ninja
+- Edureka

 # Software Development 🏗️
 - **Agile Software Development** - Agile is an iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches.
 Instead of betting everything on a "big bang" launch, an agile team delivers work in small, but consumable, increments.
+-
 # Version Control 🚀
 - **Git** is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows. - https://git-scm.com/
 <img src="https://github.com/Amarjit-ph/Software-Engineering/blob/main/Images/Feature%20Branching.png">